coda/packs-sdk/docs/guides/blocks/actions.md

 ## Results

-Actions can return a value but aren't required to.
+Although actions are typically used to send data rather than calculate a value, like all formulas they are required to return a result.
 When the action is used by a button in a table column, the result can be stored in another column of the same table.
-For this reason it's a best practice to return some value, so that other formulas or conditional formatting can check that column and know when the action is complete.
-For example, if your action is creating an item in an external API you could return the URL or ID of the new item.
+This allows other formulas or conditional formatting to check that column and know when the action is complete.

+If your action is creating an item in an external API you could return the URL or ID of the new item.

 ```ts
 pack.addFormula({